Selamdaw/Data_analyst_portfolio/README.md

 ### Data Analysis in SQL
 Query 1: Demographic Analysis - Average Workout Duration and Calories Burned by Gender <br>
-Use data from Query1 to Group by demographic categories to analyze workout habits.
-This query helps to observe any patterns in workout duration and calories burned by gender.

-This query groups data by gender and calculates the average workout_duration and calories_burned for each gender.
-This helps to identify any differences in workout habits between males and females.
+Use data to Group by demographic categories to analyze workout habits.
+This query helped to observe any patterns in workout duration and calories burned by gender.
+Looking at Query1_demographics_table.csv, this query calculated the average session_duration and calories_burned for each gender.
+This helped to identify any differences in workout habits between males and females.
 Similar to the pivot table but using sql instead.

 ### Data Visualization
 **Visualization:** The project features a variety of visualization types such as 2D maps, bar charts, heat maps, and more to represent the complex data effectively.